Harmelodic/harmelodic.github.io/docs/advice-and-research/sustainable-materials.md

 their [sustainability / transparency](https://www.icebreaker.com/en-se/transparency.html) efforts, they were unable to confirm what treatments are actually in use - which is, ironically, not very transparent.

+I'm not normally a pusher of "brands", as brands shouldn't be trusted, but with the deluge of polyester and other synthetic shit that is being produced, it can be hard to find wool & knitwear brands.
+My recommendation would be go to a second-hand shop and look in the clothing section, you'll often find some good knitwear there.
+Then take note of the manufacturers.
+For example, I've spotted _WoolOvers_ and _Aran Crafts_.
+Alternatively, go to a hiking/outdoor store and look for wool clothing and take note, that's how I found _Icebreaker_.
+I heard of _Dilling_ via word of mouth.

 ## Other useful knowledge

 Linen is super light and breathable and thus great for clothing designed for hot climates.